“What if I could replicate a table to a system in an entirely different database with a different language in an entirely different OS evenly?”

 Add extension with custom API pages for the tables needing replication.
 (In this example it will contain the table also, but normally not.)

-Server (called CopyCat) will call main extension (ALleyCat) and get a list of all API pages within a specific APIGroup (BadSector) and their table structure.
+Server (called CopyCat) will call the main extension (ALleyCat) and get a list of all API pages within a specific APIGroup (BadSector) and their table structure.

 CopyCat will connect to a secondary database and create tables.